Don't you hate it when your phone company offers some skookum deal for new customers and leaves you and your years of loyalty in the lurch?

 We VALUE that relationship.
 It's not about hooking you on some three year contract and then jacking up the price by five bucks every year and forgetting about you, while we rush off to chase the next shiny new thing.

-So if you're new to the farm and we don't have eggs for you, we're sorry we can't serve everyone.
+So if you're new to the farm and we don't have eggs or pork for you, we're sorry we can't serve everyone.
 We really are.